7.5 Radiologic Technologists

 Figure 7.6.
 Computerized Tomography Machine / Photo Credit: MART PRODUCTION, Pexels License

-Magnetic resonance imaging (MRI) technicians operate highly sophisticated radiologic imaging equipment that uses radio waves and magnetic fields to produce images of a patient’s internal organs.
-These images can play a critical role in diagnosing and treating patients with a variety of conditions.
-MRI technicians generally work in a hospital or clinic setting.
-To become an MRI technician, one must first become registered as an R.T.(R), then you will need to complete an MRI program that includes classroom as well as hands-on training.
-Upon completion of the MRI program, one can then challenge the ARRT MRI certification examination.
-Depending on the state you wish to work, additional licensure may be required.
+Magnetic resonance imaging (MRI) technologists operate highly sophisticated imaging equipment that uses radio waves and magnetic fields to produce images of a patient’s internal organs.
+These images are critical for diagnosing and treating patients with a variety of conditions.
+MRI technologists generally work in hospital or clinic settings.
+To become an MRI technologist, one must first become registered as an R.T.(R), then complete an MRI program that includes both classroom and hands-on training.
+After completing the MRI program, individuals can take the ARRT MRI certification examination.
+Depending on the state in which you work, additional licensure may be required.

 Medical provider looking at images from an MRI